smittytone/HighlighterSwift/README.md

 ### Improvements and Changes

-Highlightr makes use of Highlight.js 9.13.4, but the most recent release of the JavaScript library is 11.9.0.
-This is the version used by HighlighterSwift.
-Earlier versions of Highlight.js are not considered secure.
+*Highlightr* makes use of *Highlight.js 9.13.4*, but the most recent release of the JavaScript library is 11.9.0.
+This is the version used by **HighlighterSwift**.
+Earlier versions of *Highlight.js* are not considered secure.

-HighlighterSwift adds support for alpha values in CSS colours, eg. `#808080AA`, not present in Highlightr.
+**HighlighterSwift** adds support for alpha values in CSS colours, eg. `#808080AA`, not present in Highlightr.

-Unlike Highlightr, HighlighterSwift parses Highlight.js themes for separate declarations of the same style.
-For example, Hybrid contains the following CSS:
+Unlike *Highlightr*, **HighlighterSwift** parses *Highlight.js* themes for separate declarations of the same style.
+For example, *Hybrid* contains the following CSS:

 ```css
 .hljs{display:block;overflow-x:auto;padding:.5em;background:#1d1f21}.hljs span::selection,.hljs::selection{background:#373b41}.hljs{color:#c5c8c6}